Today we’re taking a look at one of my favorite 5e Bard subclasses: the College of Glamour.

 As a level 14+ Bard, you have countless ways to enchant and infuriate your enemies.
 The fact that they’ll be making those saves at disadvantage just makes you even more capable of derailing every plan your DM had for this encounter.

 Combining this with Mantle of Majesty takes two turns but results in you being the undisputed master of the battlefield.

 No, seriously!
-Everything is charmed and can’t do anything about it!
+Everything is charmed and they can’t do anything about it!

-Because the Fey and their influences have a major tendency to pop in and out of the Material Plane, there are many ways that you might have become a Bard of the College of Glamour.
+Because the Fey and their influences have a major tendency to pop in and out of the Material Plane, there are many ways that you might have become a College of Glamour Bard.

 Did you find yourself in the Feywild learning these techniques?
 If not, how did you come to learn them?
 With so much power over the minds and hearts of others, do you use these abilities for good or for selfish reasons?